 In this lab, you learn the basics of authoring and deploying an Azure Resource Manager (ARM) template using Visual Studio Code, focused on Infrastructure as a Service (IaaS) technologies.
 You author a template that deploys a virtual machine, which gets automatically configured as a web server with a sample web app, as well as configuring a second virtual machine which gets configured with SQL Server and a database for the sample app.

-In this lab, you will use the Azure cross-platform CLI tools (version 2.0) to learn the fundamentals of creating and managing Azure Virtual Machines.
+In this lab, you will use the Azure cross-platform CLI tools to learn the fundamentals of creating and managing Azure Virtual Machines.
 You will start with using the Azure Cloud Shell, and then move on to creating resources such as a virtual network, virtual machines and finally a load balancer to deploy a highly available solution.

 In this lab we'll guide you through the steps to deploy a request splitting ambassador that will split 10% of the incoming HTTP requests to an experimental server and the rest to a primary web server using Azure Kubernetes Service (AKS).
 This pattern is commonly used for testing new features or user experience to a small subset of users.